liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 	     My last name is Wang.
 The 'wang'(王) character in the word 'king' (国王).

 Building on these insights, we model strategies that speakers use to disambiguate Chinese characters in personal names.
 We use a decision tree-based bot development environment with integrated speech recognition capabilities [1] [2].
-Our bot consists of two main components:
+The bot consists of two main components:

-(1) databases that contain relevant Chinese characters for Chinese last name processing (n=400) and given name processing (n=19000).
+(1) collections of relevant Chinese characters for Chinese last name processing (n=400) and given name processing (n=19000).

 (2) a voice interface with integrated intent recognition (rule-based and machine learning-based) that navigates the decision tree with the user (currently of a depth of 2 to 12 question-response pairs).

-In addition to these two main components the bot also features a range of additional modules that provide additional navigation capabilities such as fallback repair loops and fast-track tree navigation for advanced user models.
+In addition to these two main components the bot also features a ranking algortihm that selects Characters based on user input as well as a range of additional modules that provide additional navigation capabilities such as fallback repair loops and tree navigation shortcuts for advanced users.
 The bot can be employed as a stand-alone voice interface or integrated in existing voice assistant ecosystems such as Actions-on-Google, Alexa Skills or Wit.ai.

 <iframe allow="microphone;" width="350" height="430" src="https://console.dialogflow.com/api-client/demo/embedded/1779b520-551f-4bbf-bc9c-0a5154f217e0">